modonohoe/rock-paper-scissors/README.md

 | Restart button                       |     5      |         5 |
 | Music                                |     4      |         4 |

-For this iteration all requirements with importance and viability score of 5 have been implemented.
+For this iteration, all requirements with importance and viability score of 5 have been implemented.

 In the next version I would like to source some game music to add to the experience.
 Based on feedback from testers, the option to play against a friend/stranger emerged as important but not viable at present.

 Comments are not essential for functioning of the game (as the score bar updates shows who is winning) but it is a nice form of feedback and engagement for the user.

 Initially the choice buttons displayed as text but feedback from testers suggested these be replaced with icons as they were more attractive.
 This has been implemented.